-This week’s guest columnist is Dr. Benjamin Fontenot, a Family Practice resident at the University Hospital and Clinics here in Lafayette.
+This week’s guest columnist is Dr. Wesley Adams, a Family Practice resident at the University Hospital and Clinics here in Lafayette.

 I saw my first seizure while at a family reunion.
 I was eating with teenage cousins when one of them suddenly stopped eating and said “I feel kinda weird.”
 Then her eyes rolled up to the back of her head, her arms began jerking, and she slid out her chair onto the floor.
 After a few seconds of shocked silence, we all began shouting at once, moving furniture away from her, and fumbling with phones to call 911.
 Her body stopped shaking after a few minutes, and then a few minutes after that she opened her eyes.
 “What’s going on?” she slurred, her head rolling around to see us all standing over her, “Whatchya all looking at?”

 I didn’t know much about seizures then, but that was before medical school.
 When the brain functions normally, it’s cells communicate with each other using tiny electrical impulses.
 Our brain coordinate and controls these impulses to do things like think, talk, and walk.
 During a seizure the impulses go haywire, firing randomly and excessively.
 The patient goes unconscious, and muscles sometimes twitch from faulty nerve signals coming from the brain.

 Seizures are scary, especially for parents of a seizing child.
 The good news is that the vast majority of seizures are benign.
 Patients typically recover from a seizure pretty quickly.
 Kids breathe adequately during a seizure, though this can be hard to perceive with all the shaking and foaming at the mouth.
 Kids don’t swallow their tongues- that’s a myth.
 The only real danger from seizures is if the child’s alone in a bathtub or pool, or a teenager seizes while driving.